Equipment and Safety

 • Foam roller and massage ball (and yoga mat?) to loosen up your legs after each stage

-• External power source for your phone (x2?) on the course if using the maps and taking a lot of photos
+• External power source for your phone on the course if using the maps App and taking a lot of photos

-• Recommend travel insurance in case you need helicopter rescue on the course – or enquire with your ambulance membership or with your personal accident insurance.
+• travel insurance for activities in remote areas; or enquire with your ambulance membership or with your personal accident insurance.

 Tarkine shoes – official footwear of the event

-Tarkine take responsibility for the life-cycle of running footwear by being 100% Eco Friendly and 50% more durable.
+Tarkine takes responsibility for the life-cycle of running footwear by being 100% Eco Friendly and 50% more durable.
 Tested on elite runners, suitable for anyone who cares about the planet, comfort and style.

-The Trail Devil is in our opinion a fantastic shoe that is very appropriate for the terrain in the MacDonnell Ranges.
-We used them in 2023 and along with some competitors who wore them were very impressed at their tough upper, hard wearing sole and comfortable midsole that swallowed up the rocks!.
+The Trail Devil is a fantastic shoe that is very appropriate for the terrain in the MacDonnell Ranges.
+They have a tough upper, a hard wearing sole and comfortable midsole that swallows up the rocks!.

-Tarkine also pledge to take responsibility for the products they manufacture, and in doing so, hopes that other brands will follow.
+Tarkine also pledge to take responsibility for the products they manufacture, and in doing so, hope that other brands will follow.
 Vital to this process, are the following:

 • Working towards a worldwide recycled program.

-We can always improve the way we do things by minimalizing our creation of microplastics by using better and better recycling practices.
+We can always improve the way we do things by minimalizing our creation of microplastics and using better and better recycling practices.
 The running shoe industry has an awful environmental record.
-It’s Tarkine’s goal to ignore the way things are usually done, to set our own path.
+It’s Tarkine’s goal to ignore the way things are usually done, to set their own path.

 #runthefuture www.Tarkine.com